 Upload Your Binary

-Game Builds section.
+Game Builds section choose Edit and then Add game build.
 You will be prompted to select your

 .apk file.
-Enter a name for your game, the version number, and any build notes, then save the build.
+Enter a name for your build, the version number, and any build notes, then click Save once the file upload is complete.
 Please note that if you change your game in any way after uploading the game binary, you must upload a new version in order to play the updated version on the Skillz Production server.
 You may upload as many binaries as you want.